What Are Wrapped Tokens?

 Final Thoughts

-Wrapped tokens have emerged as a key innovation in the crypto space, helping to address limitations in cross-chain communication, liquidity, and interoperability.
+Wrapped tokens are one approach to cross-chain interoperability and liquidity, but they introduce additional trust and technical dependencies compared with holding the native asset directly.
 By enabling assets like Bitcoin to operate on chains such as Ethereum, they open the door to broader participation in decentralized finance and other blockchain ecosystems.

 However, with these benefits come important trade-offs.
 Smart contract risk, custodian dependency, and system complexity mean that wrapped tokens are not risk-free.
 While they may play a growing role in the evolution of digital finance, user due diligence remains essential.